mode51/Tungsten/Tungsten.NuGet/Readme.txt

 ﻿Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

+2.9.2017
+Removed Tungsten.Threading.GateExtensions - the methods seem rather redundant or at least unnecessary

 2.1.2017
 Removed unused references